cube-alchemy/cube-alchemy/docs/concepts/model_catalog.md

 ## YAML structure

 Simply mirrors the respective definition APIs.
-Plots can be nested under their parent query (as shown below) or defined at the top level with a query reference.
+Plots and Transformers can be nested under their parent query (as shown below) or defined at the top level with a query reference.

 ```yaml
 metrics: